 Our architects, MNDPC, worked closely with Janet and our Sweeten contractor to achieve several architectural changes.
 First, we moved the entrance from the fourth floor down to the third, making the stairway part of the apartment’s interior.
 This increased privacy and usable space, and also allowed us to increase the living room’s natural light with a skylight at the top of the stairs.

 Next, we exposed the living-room ceiling.
 Opening it to the original wooden beams provided for more vertical space and a lofty room.
 Initially, we were going to paint the wooden ceiling and exposed beams white.
 Our contractor suggested the beams looked really good unpainted and unfinished.
 The adjacent sleeping area, however, would have a new lowered ceiling, and an archway.
-Together these subtle architectural elements bring the space together while simultaneously differentiating the sleeping and living rooms.
+These subtle architectural elements bring the space together while simultaneously differentiating the sleeping and living rooms.

-A key facet of our design concept, the arch plays nicely with horizontal lines throughout the apartment, including the exposed beams and the long kitchen countertop.
+The arch plays nicely with horizontal lines throughout the apartment, including the exposed beams and the long kitchen countertop.
 It also connects with a number of graceful curves, like the rounded mirror over the restored fireplace and the rounded lighting fixtures.